-Audio is corrected using Dolby audio correction library.
+Audio is corrected using the Dolby audio correction library.
 AC3, Dolby E and PCM audio templates have rules for configuring parameters for audio loudness correction.
-TS and MXF container templates have rules for configuring rebundling related settings.
+TS, MXF and QuickTime container templates have rules for configuring rebundling related settings.

-If Cerify does not support the rebundling of corrected audio or if the container re bundling settings are not selected (or not present), then corrected elementary stream will be stored in the asset location with the name in the format <original\file\name> corrected\ES <track ID>.es.
-For any reason, if the attempt to store the corrected file (elementary stream or the re bundled stream) into the original asset location fails, then a copy will be retained in the Cerify temp folder.
+If Cerify does not support the rebundling of corrected audio or if the container rebundling settings are not selected (or not present), then the corrected elementary stream will be stored in the asset location with the name in the format <original_file_name> corrected_ES <track ID>.es.
+For any reason, if the attempt to store the corrected file (elementary stream or the re-bundled stream) into the original asset location fails, then a copy will be retained in the Cerify temp folder.